yoember/yoember.github.io/index.md

 ## Building a complex web application with Ember.js Octane
 <p class="blog-post-meta">Latest update: <time datetime="{{ page.meta_datetime }}" itemprop="datePublished">{{ page.meta_published }}</time> • <span itemprop="author" itemscope itemtype="http://schema.org/Person"><span itemprop="name"><a href='http://zoltan.nz'>Zoltan</a></span></span></p>

 Welcome!
 This is an [Ember.js tutorial](https://yoember.com) from the absolute beginner level.
-(At the end of the course we touch some advanced topic.)
-This tutorial is continously improved and updated.
-The demo application is already updated to Ember Octane (v3.17).
+This tutorial is continuously improved and updated, it uses Ember Octane (v{{ page.ember_version }}).
 The work on documentation below is in progress and will be updated in the next couple of days to cover the latest Ember.js.

 Please check the [Live Demo](https://library-app.firebaseapp.com) page and play with the app what we are going to build together.

 * Live demo: [library-app.firebaseapp.com](https://library-app.firebaseapp.com/)

 You can clone the original repository from GitHub and launch on your desktop anytime.
-(Already updated to Ember Octane.)
+(Already updated to Ember Octane v{{ page.ember_version }})

 * Original repo: [https://github.com/zoltan-nz/library-app](https://github.com/zoltan-nz/library-app)